gmph/OneClickWeather/README.md

 # One-Click Weather

 One-Click Weather is a really simple web app that lets you check the weather where you are.

+You can see the app live at: [grahammacphee.co.uk/weather](http://grahammacphee.co.uk/weather)

 ## Design